-Capital projections incorporate projected net earnings, capital deductions, the impact of the Tax Cuts and Jobs Act and other changes in equity, which includes the impact of actual capital actions from the first quarter of 2018 and assumed capital actions required by the DFAST rules.
-Projected RWAs reflect the impact of the macroeconomic environment such as changes in volatilities and credit spreads.
+Capital projections incorporate projected net earnings, capital deductions and other changes in equity, which includes the impact of actual capital actions from the first quarter of 2019 and assumed capital actions required by the DFAST rules.
+Projected RWAs reflect the impact of the macroeconomic environment, such as changes in volatilities and credit spreads.
 Additionally, projected RWAs and capital deductions are also impacted by the projected size and composition of our balance sheet over the planning horizon.